Navigating the Space of Symmetric CMC Surfaces: CMC tori revisited

 The full statement follows from continuity of the spectral data within the Whitham deformation together with the fact that for 2-lobed Delaunay tori there is no other point $\lambda_{new}\in S^1$ appearing on the unit circle such that

-for $\xi_{new}\in\lambda^{-1}(\lambda_{new}).$
+for $\xi_{new}\in\lambda^{-1}(\lambda_{new}):$

-By \cite[Proposition 2.1]{KSS2} together with the fact that the 2-lobed Delaunay tori are not minimal \cite[Theorem 4.5]{KSS}, the Willmore energy $\int_{T^2} (H^2 + 1) dA$ of the $2-$lobed Delaunay tori is monotonically increasing in $\tau_{spec}$ and converges to $8 \pi$ for $\tau_{spec} \to \infty,$ where the surfaces converge to a branched double cover of a geodesic sphere (\cite[Lemma 4.4]{KSS}).
-If there would be a point $\xi_{new}\in\lambda^{-1}(S^1)$ the monodromy of the corresponding flat $\SL(2,\C)$ connection would be $-\Id$ along both generators $1$ and $\tau$ of the first fundamental group $\pi_1(T^2).$ At the branch point $\xi_b=[\tfrac{1}{2}]\in T^2$ the trace of monodromy of the corresponding $\SL(2,\C)$ connection is also $-2$ along both generators $1,\tau.$ Now we adapt the proof of Theorem 6.7 in \cite{FLPP} which gives a lower bound on the Willmore energy depending on the dimension of the space of monodromy-free holomorphic sections.
-On a two fold covering on $T^2$ (generated by the lattice $(1-\tau)\Z+(1+\tau)\Z$) we get that the parallel sections of $\nabla^{\xi_b}$ and $ \nabla^{\xi_{new}}$ and at the trivial connections at the two Sym points gives rise to at least a (quaternionic) 4-dimensional space of quaternionic holomorphic sections (with respect to the induced quaternionic holomorphic structure) and the Pl\"ucker formula in \cite[Equation (89)]{FLPP} gives the Willmore estimate
+By Proposition 2.1 in \cite{KSS2} together with the fact that the 2-lobed Delaunay tori are not minimal Theorem 4.5 in \cite{KSS}, the Willmore energy $\int_{T^2} (H^2 + 1) dA$ of the 2-lobed Delaunay tori is monotonically increasing in $\tau_{spec}$ and converges to $8 \pi$ for $\tau_{spec} \to \infty,$ where the surfaces converge to a branched double cover of a geodesic sphere (\cite[Lemma 4.4]{KSS}).
+If there were a point $\xi_{new}\in\lambda^{-1}(S^1)$, the monodromy of the corresponding flat $\SL(2,\C)$ connection would be $-\Id$ along both generators $1$ and $\tau$ of the first fundamental group $\pi_1(T^2).$ At the ramification point $\xi_b=[\tfrac{1}{2}]\in T^2$ the trace of monodromy of the corresponding $\SL(2,\C)$ connection is also $-2$ along both generators $1,\tau.$ An adaption of the proof of Theorem 6.7 in \cite{FLPP} gives a lower bound on the Willmore energy depending on the dimension of the space of monodromy-free holomorphic sections: On the two fold covering of $T^2$ determined by the lattice $(1-\tau)\Z+(1+\tau)\Z$ the parallel sections with respect to $\nabla^{\xi_b}$ and $ \nabla^{\xi_{new}}$ and the parallel sections with respect to the trivial connections at the two Sym points yield a subspace of the space of quaternionic holomorphic sections with respect to the induced quaternionic holomorphic structure whose quaternionic dimension is at least 4.
+The Pl\"ucker formula in \cite[Equation (89)]{FLPP} gives the Willmore estimate